olinml2024/olinml2024.github.io/assignments/assignment09/assignment09.md

 4. The notebook explains how the algorithm is to be evaluated (how do you know it is working well?).
 5. The notebook explains the implications of this approach (including risks and stakeholders).

-**Implementation**
+**Implementation (See: Build and iterate on a classification model as a step toward this application.)**

 1. The notebook explains the dataset and the features, in text and/or graphics.
-2. The notebook contains a computer vision model.
+2. The notebook contains a classification model.
-3. The computer vision model is implemented correctly.
+3. The model(s) are implemented correctly.
-4. There is evidence that iteration has occurred in the model (this can be in the text).

-**Conclusion**

-1. The notebook accurately describes the effectiveness of the model in text.
-2. The notebook describes the limitations of the model.
+4. The notebook includes experimentation and evaluation of at least two major changes to your model (e.g., comparison of different types of models; manipulate the number of nodes in a hidden layer; manipulate the number of hidden layers; experiment with preprocessing or data augmentation techniques; experiment with different activation functions such as relu, sigmoid, etc.)

+**Interpretation and Visualization (See: Build and iterate;  Visualize key aspects of your data/model; Test and evaluate your model.)**

-3. The code generates at least two visualizations of the data.
+1. The code generates at least 3 meaningful visualizations of the data, model, and/or outputs.
-4. The visualizations have clear labels and connections to the text.
+2. The visualizations have clear and appropriate labels and connections to the text.
+3. The evaluation uses appropriate key metrics based on the proposed application and dataset.
+4. The notebook accurately describes the effectiveness and limitations of the model on both training and test data in text and numbers.
+5. The text explains the relationship between the effectiveness and limitations of the model and the proposed application.